Article

 • +21%

 Uncorrected visual deficits may affect attention, perseverance, and academic performance.
-When corrected with spectacles, an improvement in academic performance and psychosocial wellbeing of students was seen.6 Interestingly, although spectacles are a common and widespread means of vision correction, in some situations, there can be persistent negative stereotypes associated with wearing spectacles resulting in poor compliance.
-There are additional barriers that influence whether a child receives and consistently wears spectacles, such as access to vision care, costs, as well as parental education.7 These factors need to be considered in optometric and ophthalmic practice and any resentment towards vision correction resolved with sensitive measures.
+When vision is corrected with spectacles, improvements in academic performance and psychosocial wellbeing of students have been observed.6 However, descpite the widespread availability of spectacles, negative stereotypes and social perceptions can reduce compliance.
+There are additional barriers that influence whether a child receives and consistently wears spectacles, such as access to vision care, costs, as well as parental education.7 These factors should be considered in optometric and ophthalmic practice and concerns related to vision correction should be addressed with sensitive and supportive measures.

 Individual level

-The economic impact of myopia on the individual includes direct costs for diagnosis, treatment, and transport (to and from treatment places) as well as productivity loss related to time spent on eye examinations, traveling to clinics, loss of time from workplace etc. These costs may vary depending on country of residence, severity of myopia and age of the individual.
-Costs are found to increase with age especially in older individuals and attributed, in part, to the complications arising from myopia.8 Expenditure also increases with the severity of myopia as there may be increased costs for regular check-ups, different management solutions, or more frequent replacements due to changes in the prescription.
+The economic impact of myopia at the individual level is associated with direct costs such as diagnosis, treatment, and transport as well as indirect costs related to productivity loss.
+Time spent on eye examinations, travel to clinics, and absence from work all contribute to the economic burden.
+These costs may vary by country of residence, and tend to increase with age, partly due to complications arising from myopia.8 Expenditure also increases with the severity of myopia as there may be increased costs for regular check-ups, different management solutions, or more frequent replacements due to changes in the prescription.

-It is expected that the burden of myopia and high myopia will rise due to the growing prevalence of myopia.2 At the societal level, managing myopia has a positive impact on productivity.
-Importantly the costs associated with correcting and controlling myopia progression are lower than the overall gains in productivity.10
+The burden of myopia and high myopia is expected to increase as prevalence of myopia continues to rise.2 At a societal level, effective myopia management has a positive impact on productivity, and the costs associated with correcting and controlling myopia progression are lower than the economic gains achieved through improved productivity.10

 • 1